so-stj/IPDroper/README.md

 Run the script then display menu there are allow select scripts.

-IptablesConfiguration.sh allow to block IP address that specified from registry of the Number Resource Organization.
+IptablesConfiguration.sh allow to block all IP address of country that specified from registry of the Number Resource Organization.

  These NROs are available: